24

 5. Take A Canal Tour – A Must-Do Activity in October

-One of the absolute coolest things to do in Copenhagen in October is taking a canal tour!
-The city is surrounded by water, and on a canal tour, you get to see many of the iconic must-see sights, like the famous Little Mermaid and Amalienborg Palace.
-Sailing through the narrow canals and underneath the many bridges is something the locals also love to do, and there is a lot of activity on the water all year round.
+One of the absolute coolest things to do in Copenhagen in October is to take a canal tour!
+The city is surrounded by water, and on a canal tour, you get to see many of the iconic must-see sights, such as the famous Little Mermaid and Amalienborg Palace.
+Sailing through the narrow canals and underneath the many bridges is something the locals also enjoy, and there is plenty of activity on the water all year round.

-Join Stromma’s 1-hour Classic Canal Tour from Ved Stranden or Nyhavn.
-Daily departures with live guide in Danish and English and with audio-guide in Danish, English, German, French, Italian, and Spanish.
-The boats are both covered and heated.
+Join Stromma’s 1-hour Classic Canal Tour, where you can choose between live-guided departures in Danish and English and audio guides departures in Danish, English, German, French, Italian, and Spanish.
+The boats are both covered and heated, making them perfect for an autumn activity.

 Classic Canal Tour_covered.jpg

 6. Rainy Day in Copenhagen?
-Pass Time at the Bastard Cafe!
+It’s Game Time at the Bastard Café!

 Being in Scandinavia in October means there might be a bit of rain during your visit.
 The city is a treasure trove of indoor activities, from museums and art galleries to spas, miniature golf, and bowling.
 If the weather isn’t suitable for outdoor activities, you could also pay a visit to one of Copenhagen’s hidden gems: the Bastard Café.

-Here, you can find endless shelves filled with board games, card games, strategy games, and more.
-There are games for all ages and interests, and they also serve food and drinks, making it easy to spend a couple of hours just playing, talking, and enjoying good food.
+Here you’ll find endless shelves filled with board games, card games, strategy games, and more.
+There are games for all ages and interests, and the café also serves food and drinks, making it easy to spend a couple of hours just playing, talking, and grabbing a bite to eat.

-Put your phones away and roll the dice at Rådhusstræde 13 – it is located inside HUSET, just look for the neon sign on the building.
+Address: Rådhusstræde 13 (inside HUSET, just look for the neon sign on the building)

 Bastard Cafe.jpg